Search by Keyword

 (John Lennon – Paul McCartney)

-It’s amazing what good a vacation can do!
+It’s quite amazing what good a vacation can do!
 The second half of 1964 was completely hectic for The Beatles.
-In between extensive touring in Britain, America, Sweden and Scotland, as well as television and radio appearances and interviews and movie premiers, they were obligated to record an entire new album and single for release in time for the Christmas-buying season.
-With all of this on their plate, they scrambled to write enough material to satisfy Beatles fans worldwide who were expecting to have their ears tantalized.
+In between the extensive touring in Britain, America, Sweden and Scotland, as well as television and radio shows and interviews and movie premiers, they were obligated to record a full new album and single and have all this ready for release in time for the Christmas-buying season.
+With this large amount of obligations on their plate, they scrambled to write enough material to satisfy Beatles fans worldwide who were expecting to have their ears tantalized.
 What resulted was a thrown together yet amazing album entitled "Beatles For Sale."

-They struggled to come up with something commercial enough for their next single and kept second-guessing themselves until they decided on offering “I Feel Fine” and “She’s A Woman” as their end-of-the-year single, which didn’t fail to satisfy.
+The band struggled to deliver songs that were commercial enough for their latest single and kept second-guessing themselves until finally deciding to offer up “I Feel Fine” and “She’s A Woman” as their December 1964 release, which didn’t fail to satisfy.

-They ended the year in their home-base of London performing a 20-night variety show entitled “Another Beatles Christmas Show.”
+They completed this year in their home-base of London performing in a 20-night variety program entitled “Another Beatles Christmas Show.”
 Shortly after this ended, it was finally rest time!
-John vacationed in Switzerland, Paul vacationed in Tunisia, and Ringo got married.
+Lennon vacationed in Switzerland, Paul went to Tunisia, and Ringo got married.
 This well deserved rest resulted in a chance for all to live a normal life and recharge their batteries for the equally hectic 1965 that lay ahead.

 In the process, with clear heads, inspiration ran high.
-The result was that they didn’t need to second-guess themselves anymore as to what would be the next single.
-When they entered the recording studio for the first time in 1965, they were very sure of themselves.
+The result was that the group did not need to second-guess themselves now as to what would be their next single.
+When the band entered EMI recording studios for the first time in 1965, they were very sure of themselves.
 John and Paul’s new collaborative effort “Ticket To Ride” was their first offering that day, and they worked hard to perfect it before moving on.
 And by May of that year, they had their eighth British and American #1 single.

 Songwriting History

-“Ticket To Ride” began to be conceived as an idea for a future song as early as December, 1964 as recalled by The Beatles music publisher Dick James: “It was…during rehearsals for ‘(Another) Beatles Christmas Show’ at the Hammersmith Odeon, that I sat with Paul in the stalls, watching some of the other acts.
-Then, he sang a few snatches of melody to me, which he and John had in mind for future songs.
-Soon after, John started on the same tunes that Paul had just been singing.
+“Ticket To Ride” began to be conceived as an idea for a song as early as December, 1964 as recalled by The Beatles music publisher Dick James: “It was during the group's rehearsals for ‘(Another) Beatles Christmas Show’ at the Hammersmith Odeon, that I sat with Paul in the stalls, watching some of the other acts.
+He sang a few snatches of melody to me, which he and John had in mind for future songs.
+Soon afterward, John started on the same tunes that Paul had just been singing to me.
 ‘There’s a title I’ve got in mind,’ John said to me, ‘which I can’t get rid of.
 She’s got a ticket to ride.’
 I liked the phrase, for it was a slightly more original idea than usual for expressing goodbye and parting.
 I encouraged John to work at it and the matter then passed into the back of my mind.”
 From this account, we can date the initial idea for the song between December 21st and 24th, 1964, since this is when rehearsals for their Christmas show were held.

-John had taken Dick James' advice and began to put together the song.
-James continues, “Then, one evening…in February (1965), when John joined George Martin for a skiing holiday in Switzerland, John borrowed a guitar from their skiing instructor and strummed through a tune.”
-George Martin remembers, “I liked it straightaway.
+Lennon had taken Dick James' advice and began to put together this new song.
+Dick James added: “Then, one evening in February (1965), when John joined George Martin for a skiing holiday in Switzerland, John had borrowed a guitar from their skiing instructor and then strummed through a tune.”
+George Martin remembered, “I liked it straightaway.
 John said he would get together with Paul as soon as he got back to London and finish it off.”
-John got back from his vacation on February 7th, 1965, but Paul had already left for his vacation in Tunisia by that time, so the writing of “Ticket To Ride” had to wait until February 14th, 1965 when Paul got back.
+Lennon got back from his vacation on February 7th, 1965, but Paul had already left for his vacation in Tunisia by that time, so the writing of “Ticket To Ride” had to wait until February 14th, 1965 when Paul got back.

-“’Ticket To Ride’ was written by John and myself in the middle of some other stuff for the film at his house (Kenwood) one afternoon,” McCartney remembers.
-“We wrote the melody together; you can hear on the record, John’s taking the melody and I‘m singing harmony with it.
-We’d often work those out as we wrote them.
+“’Ticket To Ride’ was composed by John and myself in the middle of some other stuff for the film at his house one afternoon,” Paul recalled in Keith Badman's book "The Beatles Off The Record" about their writing session at Lennon's Kenwood home.
+In his 1997 book "Many Years From Now, Paul added: “We wrote the melody together; you can hear on the record, John’s taking the melody and I‘m singing harmony with it.
+We'd often work those out as we wrote 'em.
 Because John sang it, you might have to give him 60 percent of it.
 It was pretty much a work job that turned out quite well.”

-To clarify this quote, McCartney responds, “John just didn’t take the time to explain that we sat down together and worked on that song for a full three-hour songwriting session, and at the end of it all we had all the words, we had the harmonies, and we had all the little bits.”
+To clarify this quote in his book "Many Years From Now," McCartney stated, “John just didn’t take the time to explain that we sat down together and worked on that song for a full three-hour songwriting session, and at the end of it all we had all the words, we had the harmonies, and we had all the little bits.”

 At any rate, this three-hour songwriting session had to have occurred at John’s Kenwood home on the afternoon of February 14th, 1965.
 We know this because the very next day they were in EMI Studios recording the song in its entirety.

-As to the identity of the unique title of the song, there are two explanations that appear plausible.
-In the Isle of Wight, on the south coast of Britain, there is a town by the name of Ryde.
-Paul’s cousin Bett and her husband Mike Robbins lived there and were the owners of a pub.
-Paul and John had hitch-hiked there for a visit back in 1961 (as well as a ferryboat trip in 1963) and it was something that Paul recalled later as inspiration for a title of a song, referring to a British railways ticket to the town of Ryde.
-“I remember talking about Ryde but it was John’s thing,” Paul remembers about the writing of the song.
+As for the meaning of this song's unique title, there are two explanations, both of them seeming to be plausible.
+In the Isle of Wight, on the south coast of Britain, there is a town named Ryde.
+A cousin of McCartney's named Bett (or Betty), and her husband Mike Robbins, lived there and were the owners of a pub.
+Paul and John hitch-hiked there for a visit back in 1961 (as well as a ferryboat trip in 1963) and it was something that Paul recalled later as inspiration for a title of a song, referring to a British railways ticket to the town of Ryde.
+“I remember talking about Ryde but it was John’s thing,” Paul recalled about the writing of the song.

 Paul reiterates this story in his 2021 book "The Lyrics": "John and I always liked wordplay.
 So, the phrase 'She's got a ticket to ride' of course referred to riding on a bus or train, but - if you really want to know - it also referred to Ryde on the Isle Of Wight, where my cousin Betty (Robbins) and her husband Mike were running a pub...It was great fun to visit them, so John and I hitchhiked down to Ryde, and when we wrote the song we were referring to the memory of this trip...When it came to writing rock and roll, we were on the same page.
 You don't want to write, 'She said that living with me is upsetting.'
 It's just not rock and roll.
 It's too front parlour and lace curtains.
 That's why it has to be 'She said that living with me is bringing her down.'"

-However, Don Short, who was a journalist who travelled quite regularly with The Beatles, remembers John explaining things very differently.
-As related in Steve Turner’s book “A Hard Day’s Write,” Don relates: “The girls who worked the streets in Hamburg had to have a clean bill of health and so the medical authorities would give them a card saying that they didn’t have a dose of anything.
-I was with The Beatles when they went back to Hamburg in June 1966 and it was then that John told me that he had coined the phrase ‘a ticket to ride’ to describe these cards.
+However, Don Short, a journalist who travelled quite regularly with The Beatles, remembered John Lennon explaining things very differently.
+As related in Steve Turner’s 1994 book “A Hard Day’s Write,” Don Short explained: “The girls who worked the streets in Hamburg had to have a clean bill of health and so the medical authorities would give them a card saying that they didn’t have a dose of anything.
+I was with The Beatles when they went back to Hamburg in June of 1966 and it was then that Lennon told me that he had coined the phrase ‘a ticket to ride’ to describe these cards.
 He could have been joking – you always had to be careful with John like that – but I certainly remember him telling me that.”

 There are, in fact, many instances where John would joke about the meaning of Beatles songs.
 For instance, when asked what the inspiration was for their song “Eleanor Rigby,” John’s response was, “two queers!”